eplawless/hookah/README.md

 # hookah
-Proof of concept implementation of React hooks for plain JS functions.
+Proof of concept implementation of React's "hooks" for plain JS functions.

 # but why?
 The concept we're hoping to prove: these hooks are not subject to some of the current constraints on React hooks.